robertialenti/Bike-Share/README.md

 ### 6. Preparing Data for Econometric Analysis

 Before I can perform regressions, I make the following adjustments.
-First, I seasonally adjust the outcome variables.
+First, I convert key variables for the difference-in-difference regressiont to binary.
+Second, I seasonally adjust the outcome variables.
 Finally, I merge in additional covariates measuring daily mean temperature, precipitation, and amount of snow on ground in Montreal.

 ### 7. Assessing Parallel Trends

-To ensure that outcomes evolved similarly prior to treatment, and to verify that bikeshare activity at treated stations did not somehow frontrun the completion of the REV, I plot outcomes in event time separately for treated and control groups.
+To ensure that outcomes evolved similarly prior to treatment for both treatment and control groups, and to verify that bikeshare activity at treated stations did not somehow frontrun the completion of the REV, I plot outcomes in event time.
 The event time variable measures time elapsed since the inauguration of the REV's Axis 1 on 11/07/2020.
 In an effort to better assess trends, I plot only a single month, November, for every year.

 We see that outcomes evolved quite similarly prior to the construction of the REV's Axis 1.
 This gives me confidence that treated and control stations are similar, ___________.
-At the time of treatment, usage of both treated and control Bixi docking stations increases and begins to grow more quickly.
+At the time of treatment, usage of Bixi stations in both treated and control groups increases and begins to grow more quickly.
 Outcomes improve more for treated stations than for control stations, and remain more elevated through the post-treatment period.

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/did_trip_count_sa.png" width="425" height="250">